Ceneka/Ceneka/README.md

 ### Experience:

+#### Senior Software Engineer / Consultant

+_May 2023 – Present_

+- Contribute to a fintech startup focused on enabling worldwide donations through innovative and scalable solutions.
+- Develop and maintain web applications using Laravel and Livewire, delivering secure and efficient platforms for users.
+- Lead DevOps initiatives, including Docker-based containerization, Linux server administration, and managing VMs and services on AWS for seamless deployments.
+- Collaborate on modernizing legacy systems and integrating them with new technologies to ensure reliability and adaptability.
+- Work in a collaborative team environment, engaging in project planning, code reviews, and mentoring team members.
+- Provide tailored consulting services, from system architecture design to deployment and optimization strategies.

+Software

 #### **Senior Software Engineering / Tech Leader at DChess (dchess.net)**

 _September 2021 - May 2023 (1 year 9 months)_